Henry Robert Kingscote

-Henry Robert Kingscote (25 May 1802 – 13 July 1882) was an English philanthropist and amateur cricketer who played first-class cricket from 1825 to 1844.
+Henry Robert Kingscote (25 May 1802 – 13 July 1882) was an English philanthropist and amateur cricketer who played from 1825 to 1844.
 He was a founding director of the South Australian Company, and also founded several charitable organisations, churches and schools.

 Life

 Born at Hinton, Hampshire, on 25 May 1802, Kingscote was educated at Harrow and devoted much of his early life to cricket and hunting.

 He was a founding director of the South Australian Company.
 The town of Kingscote in South Australia is named after him.

 After a narrow escape from drowning, he turned his attention to religion and good works; becoming a friend of bishop Charles Blomfield, he helped found the Church of England Scripture Readers' Association and the Metropolitan Visiting and Relief Association.
 He also helped to found churches and schools, sent aid to the Irish poor and British troops in Crimea, and tried to found workshops for the blind.
 He was one of the founders of the British and Colonial Emigration Society and the National Orphan Asylum at Ham Common.